 War and established England in its succession of victories under Edward III.

-Admirals: Edward III, King of England against the French commanders, Hugues Quiéret and Nicolas Béhuchet, with the Genoese Commander, Bocanegra.
+Commanders at the Battle of Sluys: Edward III, King of England against the French commanders, Hugues Quiéret and Nicolas Béhuchet, with the Genoese Commander, Egidio Bocanegra.

 Size of the navies: Figures for the navies vary widely among authorities: The English are said to have had up to 400 ships.
 The French fleet are said to have had some 250 ships.
 Other than a small number of large vessels such as the Christopher, the Edward and the Thomas, most of the ships were extremely small, carrying crews of sailors and fighting men of around 25.

-Uniforms, arms and equipment: It seems likely that neither England nor France had a dedicated fleet of warships in the mid-14th Century.
+Uniforms, arms and equipment at the Battle of Sluys: It seems likely that neither England nor France had a dedicated fleet of warships in the mid-14th Century.
 In times of war each king called upon the merchant vessels of his subjects and manned them, in addition to their crews, with archers and men-at-arms; converting the ships for war by building forecastles, after castles and crows nests, fortifications from which archers directed their fire onto enemy vessels.

 These merchant vessels were called Cogs; square rigged and single masted with sharp prows and sterns and steered by an oar or a rudder.

 The nearest to a formal English navy was the arrangement King Edward III had with the Kentish towns known as the Cinque Ports.
 In return for trading privileges the Cinque Ports provided a number of vessels for a period each year for royal military purposes.